 Dog training is one of the most demanding and difficult aspects of welcoming any new canine to the family.
-Sometimes, it seems that sit and stay are the hardest tasks known to man or dog.
-But have you ever tried these psychological tricks to training your dog?
-It may just turn the whole process to become like a walk in a dog park!
+Sometimes, it seems that sit and stay are the hardest tasks known to a man (or a dog).
+But have you tried looking into the science of dog training, and the psychology behind it?
+It may just turn the whole process to become a walk in a dog park!

-Classical conditioning, which was researched extensively by behaviorist and physiologist Ivan Pavlov, is a process by which a stimulus becomes associated with a specific response.
+It's only fair that we start here.
+Classical conditioning of dogs, which was researched extensively by behaviorist and physiologist Ivan Pavlov, is a process by which a stimulus becomes associated with a specific response.
 As a result, the response will occur unconsciously any time at which the stimulus is present .

 (Ciccarelli and White, 2006, 171-173)